 1. Acts as a Financial Barometer

-An accountant should be able to help you in not only setting up these tools, but also utilize them to steer the operations of the company.
+An accountant should be able to help you in not only setting up and maintaining these reports, but also utilize them to steer the operations of the company.
 This is especially significant in the inceptive stages of a business.

 2. Tax, Tax, Tax

-An accountant can help you by discovering these potential deductions and counseling on how to make operational decisions for year-end deductions.
+An accountant can help you by discovering these potential deductions and counselling on how to make operational decisions for year-end deductions.
 Many corporate entities forget to account for factors like depreciation and out-of-pocket expenses.
-An accountant would come in handy in encompassing all such facets, and save you a great deal in the short as well as long term.
+An accountant would come in handy in encompassing all these facets and save you a great deal in the short as well as long term.

 Maintaining accounting records for businesses is mandatory by law.
 Thus, having this function sorted keeps you from infringing the law.
 An accountant can handle matters for you when it comes to liaising with government authorities and producing the specific documents that the latter may call for.